tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ```
 Where:
 `123.123.123` is the IP address of the Yggdrasil peer
-`192.168.0.1` is the current active gateway to the Internet
+`192.168.0.1` is the current active gateway to the Internet, ie your router.

 ## IPFS